Why is my drainage system mud

 Frequently Asked Questions

-How do I know if my drainage system needs repair?
+How can I tell if my drainage system needs repair?

 Can I fix a muddy drainage system myself?

-You may be able to fix a minor blockage or issue with your drainage system yourself, but for more complex problems, it's best to call in a professional landscaping or drainage contractor.
+In some cases, you may be able to clear a minor blockage yourself, but for more serious issues or a complete system overhaul, it's best to call in a professional landscaping or drainage contractor.

 Connect with certified professionals in your area